Wilson (Expensive Mistakes)

 "Wilson (Expensive Mistakes)" is a song by American rock band Fall Out Boy, released on January 11, 2018, through Island Records and DCD2.
 It was released as the fifth single from their seventh studio album, Mania.
 A music video was released with the single.

 Composition

 Sophie Trenear of The Edge described the song as having a "steadfast pop-punk chorus, while Jake Richardson of Loudwire called the song a "modern emo-pop number".
+Sarah Beckford of Reflektor noted that "Wilson (Expensive Mistakes)" is "on the lighter pop-rock side" of Mania.

 The song bears a resemblance to The Clash's song "Straight to Hell", as well as British rapper M.I.A.'s song "Paper Planes".

 Promotion

 TV performances

 The band performed the song live on Good Morning America on January 22, 2018, along with "Hold Me Tight or Don't", another single from Mania.
 On April 17, 2018, the band performed the song on The Late Late Show with James Corden in promotion for the Mania Tour.